ESA-EarthCODE/documentation/pages/Getting started with EarthCODE/10 minutes to EarthCODE.md

 - Variables
 - EO Mission

-Valid STAC objects will be automatically parsed and added to the Open Science Catalog.
-The purpose is...
+Valid STAC objects will be automatically parsed and added to the Open Science Catalog ensuring that your research is both Findable, Accessible, Interoperable, and Reproducible.

+If you are new to using STAC, this might seem like a lot.
+Luckily there are many tools that can help you generate STAC objects for your datasets and workflows automatically.
+You can find an overview of available tools for given scenarios in [Choosing Tools and Platforms](../Technical%20Documentation/Platforms/Choosing%20Tools%20and%20Platforms.md), as well as [example noteboooks](../Technical%20Documentation/Examples/).

 ## Who Can Publish?